TJ Friedl Player Props: Reds vs. Dodgers

 TJ Friedl At The Plate

-- Friedl has 16 doubles, three triples, seven home runs and 26 walks while hitting .285.
+- Friedl is batting .281 with 16 doubles, three triples, seven home runs and 26 walks.

-- Among the qualified hitters in MLB, he ranks 22nd in batting average, 36th in on-base percentage, and 68th in slugging.
+- Among qualified batters, he ranks 25th in batting average, while his on-base percentage ranks 37th and he is 77th in slugging.

-- Looking at the 81 games he has played this year, he's homered in seven of them (8.6%), and in 2.1% of his trips to the plate.
+- He has homered in seven games this year (8.5%), homering in 2.1% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.